 - Nearly 500 5th and 6th grade students in eight BHC communities participated in a Cochise youth survey aiming to understand Cochise student attitudes and behaviors around fresh fruit, vegetable, water and sugary drink consumption as well as physical activity and screen time. - Despite largely positive attitudes towards fruits and vegetables, only about one-third of youth reported eating them five or more times a day.
 Over a third of students reported that they didn't regularly consume sugary drinks, while another third reported drinking multiple sugary drinks per day. - Forty-two percent of students said they exercised 4-6 times a week, and 4% reported not exercising during a normal week.
 Most youth surveyed reported at least 2 hours of screen time on school days. - The BHC program supported an increase in school gardens from 4 in 2018 to 9 active gardens and 12 additional sites of interest in 2020.
 In addition to traditional gardens, BHC has also focused efforts on introducing garden towers in community locations.
-In 2020-21, BHC delivered 22 garden towers to school and community sites. - Given the suspension of garden activities during COVID-19, BHC and other community partners packaged and distributed seed-to-garden resource kits, which were distributed to 300 students and their families through summer food service programming at Palominas Elementary School, Valley View Pre School, and Coronado Elementary School. - Through the HEAL's effort to install hydration stations in schools, students and school employees were able to fill their own water bottles instead of using the vending machine.
+In 2020-21, BHC delivered 22 garden towers to school and community sites. - Given the suspension of garden activities during COVID-19, BHC and other community partners packaged and distributed seed-to-garden resource kits, which were distributed to 300 students and their families through summer food service programming at Palominas Elementary School, Valley View Pre School, and Coronado Elementary School. - BHC worked with communities and schools to establish 8 new food pantries over three years: Pearce Elementary School, three Tombstone District Schools (Walter J. Meyer Elementary School, Tombstone High School, and Huachuca City School), two Cochise College locations (Douglas campus and Sierra Vista campus), the Winchester Heights Community Center, and the Bisbee Boys and Girls Club.

+- Through the HEAL's effort to install hydration stations in schools, students and school employees were able to fill their own water bottles instead of using the vending machine.
 Six sites with electronic counters are all in use.
-Despite pandemic-related closures, the equivalent of 44,155 bottles (20oz) were filled since installation across the county.

-- The BHC school wellness champion facilitated a collaborative school health team with SNAP-Ed, EFNEP, the Cochise County Health Department, and Cochise County School Superintendents Office (CCSSO).
-Data-coordination efforts produced a Cochise County School Health Advisory Committee data and demographics spreadsheet; a database of school learning modalities during COVID-19 (e.g., hybrid, in-person, fully remote); the Cochise County Farmer Rancher List; and school food service programs. - During pandemic-related closures, BHC and the CCSSO also served as a clearinghouse for information on school meal programs.
+Despite pandemic-related closures, the equivalent of 44,155 bottles (20oz) were filled since installation across the county. - The BHC school wellness champion facilitated a collaborative school health team with SNAP-Ed, EFNEP, the Cochise County Health Department, and Cochise County School Superintendents Office (CCSSO).
+Datacoordination efforts produced a Cochise County School Health Advisory Committee data and demographics spreadsheet; a database of school learning modalities during COVID-19 (e.g., hybrid, in-person, fully remote); the Cochise County Farmer Rancher List; and school food service programs. - During pandemic-related closures, BHC and the CCSSO also served as a clearinghouse for information on school meal programs.
 The BHC team also flexed to support additional activities that promote school wellness, including a county-wide stock inhaler project, procuring masks for ECE providers, and implementing weekly county-wide school health briefings during the pandemic.